How to Incorporate a Business in Canada

 Federal versus provincial incorporation

 In Canada, you have the option of incorporating provincially or federally.
 If you choose federal, you’ll also need to register the company in the province where your business is located.

 The differences between incorporating provincially or federally are often exaggerated.
 Both allow the company to operate in all provinces and service clients from anywhere in the world.

 The main benefit to incorporating a federal corporation is that it provides your company with increased name protection.
 Your business name will be registered throughout Canada (rather than just one province).

 One other difference between a federal and provincial corporation is the requirement for the directors of the corporation to be Canadian residents.
-Federal corporations as well as provincial corporations in Alberta, Ontario, Manitoba, Saskatchewan, and Newfoundland all require that at least 25% of the directors of a corporation must be resident Canadians.
-There are no Canada director residency requirements for the other provinces and territories.
+Federal corporations require that at least 25% of the directors of a corporation must be resident Canadians.
+There are no Canada director residency requirements for Alberta, British Columbia, Ontario, and several other provinces and territories. .

 One of the downsides of federal corporations is that in some jurisdictions, they can take extra work to register and, depending on the province, can cost more money.
 With Ownr, however, we’ve automated all the additional paperwork for federal corporations in Ontario, and it is actually less expensive to incorporate a federal corporation than an Ontario provincial corporation.

 There are three major roles in a corporation: Shareholders, Directors, and Officers.
 It’s common in small businesses for one person to be the sole shareholder, sole director, and sole officer.